 This is the best way to make a decision about which suburb is right for you!

 Best family suburbs in Brisbane – best schools for families

-The cost of living in Brisbane Australia as well as the proximity to good schools can really make or break your decision when it comes to living in Brisbane.
-They have a knock-on effect in terms of housing prices and family-friendly facilities.
+The cost of living in Brisbane as well as the proximity to good schools can really make or break your decision when it comes to living in Brisbane.
+These things have a knock-on effect in terms of housing prices and family-friendly facilities.

 Setting your family up in one of the best Brisbane suburbs for families; one that has great schools definitely tops the list of helping us to choose where to live in Brisbane.
-There are GREAT schools all over the place.
-NAPLAN results aren’t the be all and end all when it comes to choosing a school but, if they’re important to you, here are a few of our round-ups of NAPLAN scores.
+And trust us when we say that there are GREAT schools all over Brisbane!

 Curious about the cheapest suburbs in Brisbane?